Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 As a Missouri driver, you have the right to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Chariton County, MO as soon as possible.
-If you already completed a field test and were then arrested for a DUI in Missouri, your Chariton County, MO DUI attorney will build a defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.
+If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Chariton County, MO as soon as you can.
+If you have already completed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Chariton County, MO will design an insurmountable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Chariton County, MO

-Police departments in Chariton County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to educate yourself on your rights and the rules checkpoints must follow.
-If you are not sure, call a DUI attorney near you at (314) 900-HELP.
+Police departments in Chariton County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to familiarize yourself with your rights and the rules checkpoints must follow.
+If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.

 • carried out in a way that is neutral to all drivers (i.e. randomly selected drivers)